 May parents visit during the festival?
 May relatives or friends visit?

-No visitors, including parents and siblings, are allowed to stay overnight in the dorm, according to UVM rules.
+No visitors, including parents and siblings, are allowed to stay overnight in dorms, according to SMC rules.

 What should I bring to wear for concerts?